Traveling and Packing Light Starts with the Finding Best Carry-On Luggage

-So you want to travel light and are itching for something new, but before you go out and buy a new piece of carry-on luggage I suggest you first do a little research.
+Do you want to travel more, pack light and fly with carry-on luggage only?
+Before shopping for new carry-on luggage before start looking for a new piece of luggage do your research.
 Start with checking the carry-on policies of the airlines you frequently fly.
 Check the policies of each airline website individually or use a site like Seat Guru for research.

-Look for a bag that rolls easily and will be comfortable to carry through the airport and lift into the overhead.
-My Antler has four wheels and effortlessly glides through the airport.
-If you’ve never owned a four wheeler, I suggest you give one a try.
+Select a bag that rolls easily and is comfortable to carry through the airport and lift into the overhead.
+My Antler Spinner glides effortlessly glides through the airport.
+If you’ve never owned a four-wheeler, I suggest you give one a try.

-Vintage pieces can be quite stylish but remember they usually need to be carried in hand so opt for one small enough to be your personal item that can easily be put on top of wheelie for effortless travel through the airport.
+Vintage pieces can be quite stylish.
+They usually need to be carried in hand so opt for one small enough to be your personal item and that can be put on top of your wheelie for effortless travel through the airport.
 Always try to have one hand free to hold your coffee.

-When you find what you think is the perfect bag, take it home, DON’T REMOVE the tags.
+After you think you’ve found the perfect bag, take it home, DON’T REMOVE the tags.
 You want to make sure the bag will work for you so pack the bag like you’re going on a 5-day vacation.
-You don’t need to pack the exact items just pick a fair representation of what you would normally take with you on vacation or business trip.
+You don’t need to pack the exact items you will pack.
+Pack a fair representation of what you would typically take with you on vacation or business trip.